HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 TODO: figure out how function spaces in $\mathcal{T}$ (really in $\mathsf{Seq}$) relate to function spaces in $\mathsf{Top}$ (when they exist)

+TODO: mention that, for sequential spaces, the image of a map $X \to Y$ (where $Y$ is sequentially hausdorff) as computed in $\mathcal{T}$ is the set-theoretic image, equipped with the quotient topology.
+This is Corollary 6.4 in Johnstone's original paper.

 ---
 ---